Mac Fixes

 5. Reset your SMC settings

-System Management Controller (SMC) is a chip on your MacBook Pro that manages the key functions on your Mac, like the battery and power.
+Your Mac’s System Management Controller (SMC) is a chip that manages the key functions of your computer, including power.
+When your MacBook turns off randomly, resetting the SMC can fix power problems.

-Follow the steps below to reset your SMC settings on an Intel-based MacBook Pro:
+Here’s how to reset your SMC settings on an Intel MacBook:

 1. Shut down your device via the Apple menu